FACTBOX-Swiss banks and the US tax crackdown

 Most of Switzerland's private banks, such as Lombard Odier & Cie and J. Safra Sarasin, are not listed.
 They are under no obligation to make their decision public, and so far have not done so.

-Union Bancaire Privee (UBP) and Rothschild Bank have both said they would group themselves in the second category of banks which may have committed tax offenses.
+Union Bancaire Privee (UBP) on Friday said it would group itself in the second category of banks which may have committed tax offenses.
 (Reporting By Katharina Bart; Editing by Hugh Lawson and David Goodman)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan